Pscx/Pscx/README.md

 Creates filesystem hard links.
 The hardlink and the target must reside on the same NTFS volume.

-### `New-Hardlink`

-Creates filesystem hard links.
-The hardlink and the target must reside on the same NTFS volume.

 ### `New-HashObject`

 Create a PSObject from a dictionary such as a hashtable.